ylify/VEHoP/README.md

 Yunlong Li, Xu Liu, Chong Chen, Jian-Wen Qiu, Kevin Kocot, Jin Sun
 bioRxiv 2024.07.24.604968; doi: https://doi.org/10.1101/2024.07.24.604968

-Please give this project a star if VEHoP would be helpful in your research!
+Please give this project a star if VEHoP would be helpful in your research.
+Thanks a lot!

 Remark